OceanBioME/OceanBioME.jl/docs/src/model_implementation.md

 ### Sediment model coupling

-Another aspect that OceanBioME allows easy coupling with is sediment models.
-Doing this varies between sediment models, but for the most generic and simplest all we need to do is add methods to two functions:
+Another aspect that OceanBioME includes is sediment models.
+Doing this varies between sediment models, but for the most generic and simplest, all we need to do is add methods to two functions:

 ```@example implementing
 using OceanBioME.Boundaries.Sediments: sinking_flux